 It may seem logical to have two spaces after a word to denote the beginning of a new sentence.
 Why?
-It helps to combat the natural tendency of collapsing all the texts into unspaced line of characters.
-Also, one-spaced writing type has a uniform appearance and two spaces between sentences can break up the monotonous form of reading and make the texts easier to read.
+It helps to combat the natural tendency of collapsing all the texts into an unspaced line of characters.
+Also, the one-spaced writing type has a uniform appearance, and two spaces between sentences can break up the monotonous form of reading and make the texts easier to read.

-Add 2 spaces after a period in Word
+Add two spaces after a period in Word

 Go to Microsoft Word and click the ‘File’ tab.

-From the list of options displayed, chose ‘Options’.
+From the list of options displayed, choose ‘Options’.

 When presented with the ‘Word Options’ dialog box, click ‘Proofing’ in the list of items on the left.